 - Earn no lower than a 'B' in any Genetics & Genomics courses (B- and below not accepted)

 - Permission from the Genetics & Genomics program director AND the M.S. in Biomedical Sciences program director.

 Learn more about graduation rates, the median debt of students who completed this program and other important information regarding gainful employment for the current academic year.

 Listed below are the degree requirements for completion of the Certificate in Biomedical Genetics and Genomics.
-The curriculum will includes 13 credit hours of courses that include online content and are taught in an accelerated evening or hybrid online format.
+The curriculum will includes 13 credit hours of courses that include online content and are taught in an afternoon or hybrid online format.

 Please note that recent course requirement updates might not be listed and you should contact the Office of Enrollment Services at 303.458.4126.

 ||Cancer Genetics (3 ch)

 ||Translational Genetics and Genomics (3 ch)